 University of Nevada, Reno does not offer early decision but does offer early action.

-Mark your calendar!
-The Early Action deadline is November 15, which is coming up fast!
+🗓️ The Early Action deadline is November 15.

 Colleges consider a range of factors when choosing who to admit for their next incoming class.
-Each college has a different way of determining which factors are given the most weight in the admissions process.
-When creating your list of schools to apply to, you may want to consider your strengthsand any possible weaknesses in your application, and apply to colleges that put the most emphasis the admissions factors where you stand out.
+Each college determines which factors are given the most weight when choose which applicants to admit, and which to deny.
+When assembling your list of schools to apply to, you may want to consider your strengths and any possible weaknesses in your application, and apply to colleges that put the most emphasis on the admissions factors where you stand out.

 |Academic GPA||Very Important|

 |Standardized Test Scores||Important|